TianyiShi2001/bioinformatics-algorithms-rs/README.md

 # What to expect from this repository

-- Organised into this hierarchical order: `category/[subcategory]/problem/solution.rs`, where each `problem` usually have multiple `solution`s
+- Organised into this hierarchical order: `category/[subcategory]/problem/solution.rs`, where each `problem` usually have multiple `solution`s, ranging from "naïve" ones to advanced, practical ones.
 - Implementation details will be documented thoroughly in rustdoc (may be reorganised into a **mdbook** in the future).
 The documentation should guide the readers to implement the algorithms themselves.
 - Most solutions have corresponding original literature, and readers are encouraged to read them.
 - Comments in the source code will be verbose.